codedge/laravel-fpdf/README.md

 $ composer require codedge/laravel-fpdf
 ```

-This adds the codedge/laravel-fpdf package to your `composer.json` and downloads the project.
+This adds the `codedge/laravel-fpdf` package to your `composer.json` and downloads the project.

-Next run
-`php artisan vendor:publish --provider="Codedge\Fpdf\FpdfServiceProvider" --tag=config`
-to publish the configuration file for the Fpdf PDF library to `config/fpdf.php`.

-**Hint**: Open this file and enter the correct page settings, if you do not want the defaults.

 ## Usage
 To use the static interfaces (facades) you need to add the following lines to your `config/app.php`.
 The `[1]` is for